jmcfarlane/chula/docs/about.rst

 If you're really wanting to build the next killer application I'd prolly recommend using `Django <http://djangoproject.org>`__.
-If you're looing for something smaller or even just something *different* then give Chula a try :)
+If you're looking for something smaller or even just something *different* then give Chula a try :)

 Features